thiagomajesk/thiagomajesk.github.io/src/content/posts/2024-04-27-how-i-created-a-jrpg-battler-with-elixir.md

 ## Actors

 The first step is to create a way to represent the entities we can interact with during battle, for this purpose we'll be creating an `%Actor{}` struct that is going to hold the necessary information we need.
 Actors have many properties, but the basic ones are: `hp` and `cp`, the first one defines the actor's Health Points (how long it lasts in combat) and the second one the actor's Charging Points (how fast it can act in battle).
-Additionaly, the `Actor` module will also contain some helper functions to help us retrieve details about those actors.
+Additionally, the `Actor` module will also contain some helper functions to help us retrieve details about those actors.
 Here's how some of them work:

 - `Actor.ready?/2`: Whether the actor is ready to act or not.
 An actor is ready when it has filled it's <abbr title="Charging Points">CP</abbr> bar.
-- `Actor.tired?/1`: Whether or not the actor is completely depleated of its <abbr title="Charging Points">CP</abbr> resource and can't act in the turn.
+- `Actor.tired?/1`: Whether or not the actor is completely depleted of its <abbr title="Charging Points">CP</abbr> resource and can't act in the turn.
 - `Actor.allies?/1`: Whether two actors are in the same party or not.
 This allows us to properly select targets for actions.

 ## Battle state